 Cloud environments can be complex, dynamic, large and unique.
 These attributes can make it challenging to assess a CSP’s security fundamentals and cloud services to determine if it secure and suitable for handling a cloud consumer’s data.
 Each assessment is unique and needs to be tailored to the CSP’s particular operating environment and bespoke cloud services.

-This document guides IRAP assessors through an assessment of a CSP and its cloud services to determine its security and residual risks, and to document these findings in the Cloud Security Assessment Report Template so that cloud consumers can review and determine if the CSP meets their security requirements and risk tolerances.
+This publication guides IRAP assessors through an assessment of a CSP and its cloud services to determine its security and residual risks, and to document these findings in the Cloud Security Assessment Report Template so that cloud consumers can review and determine if the CSP meets their security requirements and risk tolerances.

-While assessments consistent with this document should always consider the CSP’s operation against the ISM security controls, IRAP assessors may also choose to draw in other security control frameworks.
+While assessments consistent with this publication should always consider the CSP’s operation against the ISM security controls, IRAP assessors may also choose to draw in other security control frameworks.
 This provides an opportunity to draw from prior work by the CSP and to supplement any areas where additional, or more comprehensive or insightful coverage can be provided by frameworks other than the ISM.

 All assessments are necessarily abstractions designed to catalogue, quantify and estimate alignment with standards and risk.
 An assessment of a CSP is influenced by factors including its size, the configuration of its technology stack and the distribution of its operations.
 Sampling is a logical approach to establishing whether controls are effective across in-scope systems and cloud services.
 Designing an adequate sampling scheme for an assessment will vary from situation to situation.
 In designing an approach to sampling, assessors may wish to consider: